nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

     * Note: We will be using `S1` to conduct manual testing for positive tests, but feel free to test with any grade you wish (from `P1` to `S5`).

     * Test case: `filter g/S1`<br>
       Expected: Only students and lessons of grade `S1` are shown in the student list and lesson list respectively.
-No students or lessons shown if there are none of grade `S1`.
+No student or lesson shown if there are none of grade `S1`.
 An update message showing the number of students and lessons found will also be shown in the message box.

     * Test case: `filter g/s1`<br>
       Expected: Similar to previous.